Understanding Intermodal Accessorial Charges: What They Mean for Smart Shipping in 2025

-This post was last updated on January 16th, 2023
+This post was last updated on May 21st, 2025

 The Basics of Intermodal Accessorial Charges

-What are accessorial charges?
+What are intermodal accessorial charges?

 Intermodal Accessorial Charges are an additional fee that intermodal carriers charge for each extra service they provide beyond pick up, transport, and delivery.
 They are also known as intermodal surcharges.

-How do intermodal accessorial fees work?
+How do intermodal accessorial charges work?

 Fees can vary depending on the type of transportation involved, equipment and services required, the workforce needed, or even external events affecting the shipment at any step of the supply chain and logistic process.